 Abu Simbel was originally located in Nubia.

-The facial features of the smaller statues at the feet of Ramses II are Nubian, even in the hairstyles (which were a type of Afro) was a beauty that the queens of Egypt wanted to be in the afterlife.
+The facial features of the smaller statues at the feet of Ramses II are Nubian, even in the hairstyles (some of which were a type of Afro as well as braided hairstyles similar to what Black American women wear) was a beauty that the queens of Egypt wanted to be in the afterlife.
 Nubians, in ancient Egyptian texts, were referred to as a sign of beauty.
 One of the Egyptian lyrics went: